The best hotels in Avenida da Liberdade

 Announced it was getting remodelled and the result is in sight, 360 degrees to be more accurate.
 At the top of NH Collection Lisbon Liberdade one of the best viewpoints of the city was created, with view of the river, the castle and the historical areas.
 At the top there is also a swimming pool, ready for the 2019 spring/summer/fall tri-season.
 It has 83 rooms and suites, all decorated in light shades and light woods, luxurious mattresses and a pillow menu.

-Designed in 1940 by modernist architect Cassiano Branco, Hotel Britania remains genuine and true to itself, and that's what makes it so special.
-Ignoring the competition and thoroughly uninterested in adapting to 21st century trends, its calling card is simplicity – not everyone needs state of the art technology or contemporary furniture to feel home.
-Perennially voted as one of the hotels with the nicer staff, its team is devoted to turning every stay into a guided tour through the golden age of European architecture.
-There are 32 rooms (and a suite) decorated in grey and wooden tones, and they are both comfortable and spacious.
-Some of them have balconies and cork floors, but most have classic marble floors, the same material used in the lobby.
+Designed in 1940 by the modernist Cassiano Branco, Hotel Britania remains authentic and equal to itself, and that's exactly what makes it so special.
+Unravelled by the competition and with zero willingness to approach the 21st century to be something it is not; it conquers by the rare simplicity of its services - not everyone needs cutting-edge technology or contemporary design to feel at home.
+Constantly voted as one of the hotels with the friendliest staff, it has an untiring staff that is dedicated to transform each stay into a guided tour through the golden age of European architecture.

 Porto Bay Liberdade combines the best of both worlds: the luxury that is expected of a five-star hotel in the city with the casualness of a holiday hotel.
 The location, two minutes from Avenida da Liberdade, is just another factor in its favour for those coming to Lisbon - fifteen minutes away are Baixa and Chiado, for traditional commerce, and Príncipe Real, to discover new business and a thriving neighbourhood – one of the coolest in the world, actually.